-Your completed FMLA paperwork must be sent to the FCPS Disability and Leave Unit for review.
+Your completed FMLA paperwork must be sent to the FCPS Disability and Leave team for review.

 Important: Your worksite supervisor/ principal need to sign your FMLA form as an acknowledgement your leave request.
-The Disability and Leaves Unit will receive and confirm your leave request.
-If approved, the Disability and Leaves Unit will send written approval to both you and your worksite supervisor/ principal.
+The Disability and Leaves team will receive and confirm your leave request.
+If approved, the Disability and Leaves team will send written approval to both you and your worksite supervisor/ principal.
 Completion of the FMLA paperwork does not imply or promise the employee’s eligibility for an FMLA.